-The Mary Washington Healthcare cardiac and pulmonary rehabilitation program allows you to safely exercise with a heart condition or after heart surgery under the supervision of trained professionals.
+Mary Washington Healthcare's cardiac and pulmonary rehabilitation program provides a safe way for individuals with heart conditions or those who have undergone heart surgery to exercise under the guidance of trained professionals.

-If you have had a heart attack or been diagnosed with a heart condition, you may feel uncomfortable about starting to exercise or making other lifestyle changes that your doctor recommends.
-You can safely improve your physical conditioning and gain confidence with doing regular exercise under the supervision of the trained professionals in the cardiovascular and pulmonary rehabilitation program.
+If you've had a heart attack or been diagnosed with a heart condition, you may feel hesitant to start exercising or making recommended lifestyle changes.
+However, our cardiovascular and pulmonary rehabilitation program allows you to safely improve your physical condition and build confidence through regular exercise under the supervision of our trained professionals.

 The professionals in cardiac and pulmonary rehabilitation include:

-They help you establish heart-healthy habits like getting regular exercise, eating a low fat diet, reducing stress and, not smoking.
+They help you establish heart-healthy habits like getting regular exercise, eating a low fat diet, reducing stress and not smoking.

 Although emergencies in the rehab setting are rare, the Cardiac & Pulmonary Rehab team is trained to deal with them.